Comprehensive Economic and Trade Agreement Regulatory Cooperation Forum – Work plan

 Work plan development

 Informed by the input Canada and the Commission received through their consultations, the Parties have exchanged proposals that outline the issues, sectors and regulatory areas that are of interest to them.
 Through internal analysis and discussions with their respective regulators, as well as through dialogues with one another, the Parties are working to identify those issues that are of mutual interest.
-While these dialogues and exchanges continue, both Parties have agreed that work on the exchange of information on the safety of consumer products as defined in the Article 21.7 of CETA should start expeditiously.

 Overview of CETA RCF Regulatory Cooperation Areas